Deutsche Bank Rese… Reiterates GBX 6,000 Price Target for Rio Tinto Group (LON:RIO)

-Deutsche Bank Rese… set a GBX 6,000 ($73.96) target price on Rio Tinto Group (LON:RIO – Get Rating) in a report released on Thursday morning, Borsen Zeitung reports.
+Deutsche Bank Rese… set a GBX 6,000 ($73.96) price target on Rio Tinto Group (LON:RIO – Get Rating) in a research report sent to investors on Thursday, Borsen Zeitung reports.

-Several other analysts also recently weighed in on RIO.
-Barclays reissued an underweight rating and set a GBX 4,800 ($59.17) target price on shares of Rio Tinto Group in a research report on Monday, May 16th.
-The Goldman Sachs Group set a GBX 7,300 ($89.99) target price on shares of Rio Tinto Group in a research report on Monday, April 25th.
-Credit Suisse Group set a GBX 7,000 ($86.29) target price on shares of Rio Tinto Group in a research report on Wednesday, May 4th.
-Liberum Capital downgraded shares of Rio Tinto Group to a sell rating and set a GBX 4,200 ($51.78) target price on the stock. in a research report on Thursday, January 20th.
-Finally, JPMorgan Chase & Co. reissued a neutral rating on shares of Rio Tinto Group in a research report on Thursday, May 12th.
-Three research analysts have rated the stock with a sell rating, five have assigned a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat, Rio Tinto Group currently has an average rating of Hold and a consensus price target of GBX 5,922.31 ($73.01).
+Other equities research analysts also recently issued reports about the company.
+Credit Suisse Group set a GBX 7,000 ($86.29) price target on Rio Tinto Group in a report on Wednesday, May 4th.
+JPMorgan Chase & Co. reissued a neutral rating on shares of Rio Tinto Group in a research report on Thursday, May 12th.
+UBS Group set a GBX 5,200 ($64.10) target price on Rio Tinto Group in a research report on Thursday, April 21st.
+Jefferies Financial Group set a GBX 6,700 ($82.59) price objective on Rio Tinto Group in a research note on Wednesday, April 20th.
+Finally, Deutsche Bank Aktiengesellschaft reaffirmed a hold rating and issued a GBX 6,000 ($73.96) target price on shares of Rio Tinto Group in a research report on Thursday.
+Three investment analysts have rated the stock with a sell rating, five have issued a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat, the stock currently has a consensus rating of Hold and a consensus target price of GBX 5,922.31 ($73.01).

 Rio Tinto Group Company Profile (Get Rating)